Primordial Black Hole Formation in Rastall Gravity: Shifted Collapse Threshold and Exponential Abundance Sensitivity

 \section{Conclusions and Outlook}

-In this work we have presented the first systematic analysis of primordial black hole (PBH) formation in Rastall gravity during radiation domination.
-A central result of our study is that, although the homogeneous background evolution remains identical to general relativity (GR) for a pure radiation fluid, the perturbation dynamics are modified at linear order in the Rastall parameter $\lambda$.
+We have studied PBH formation in Rastall gravity during radiation domination.
+The main finding is that, although the background expansion of a pure radiation fluid is identical to GR at all orders, the perturbation dynamics differ starting at linear order in $\lambda$.

-We derived the modified evolution equation for the density contrast during radiation domination and showed that Rastall gravity alters both the effective gravitational driving term and the effective sound speed.
-Interestingly, at linear order in $\lambda$, the Jeans scale remains unchanged due to a cancellation between these two effects.
-However, the super-horizon evolution and the amplitude of the density contrast at horizon crossing acquire $\lambda$-dependent corrections.
-As a consequence, the variance of density perturbations on the horizon scale is modified as
+The master equation for the density contrast shows that both the effective gravitational coupling and the sound speed are modified at $\mathcal{O}(\lambda)$.
+These two corrections happen to cancel in the Jeans wavenumber, leaving the linear stability criterion unchanged from GR.
+The horizon-crossing amplitude, however, does shift, and as a consequence the variance of density perturbations acquires a Rastall correction: